ccppuu/garfbot/README.md

 Create a file named [plugin]-test.js in the `test/plugins/` folder.
 Take a look at `test/plugins/hello-test.js` as an example.

 Run the tests with `npm run test`.

+### Deploying
+Deployment is done by CircleCI after a PR is successfully merged to master.